Papanasam (film)

-The film tells the story of Suyambu, a middle-class cable TV operator, and his family.
-They come under suspicion when Varun, the son of the Inspector General of police (IG), goes missing soon after sexually harassing Suyambu's elder daughter.
-The rest of the film reveals how Varun disappeared and what Suyambu does to keep his family from going to prison.
+The film tells the story of Suyambulingam, a middle-class cable TV operator, and his family.
+They come under suspicion when Varun Prabhakar, the son of the Inspector General Geetha Prabhakar, goes missing soon after sexually harassing Suyambulingam's elder daughter.
+The rest of the film reveals how Varun disappeared and what Suyambulingam does to keep his family from going to prison.

 The production work of Papanasam was undertaken by Suresh Balaje and George Pious.
 Music for the film was composed by Ghibran.
-The cinematography was led by Sujith Vaassudev and the editing done by Ayoob Khan, who also worked for Jeethu's original counterpart film.
+Cinematography was by Sujith Vaassudev and editing by Ayoob Khan, who also worked on Jeethu's original film.
 Principal photography commenced on 25 August 2014 and lasted for seven months, with shooting held at Tirunelveli, Nanguneri, Tenkasi, Kuthukalvalasai, and Thodupuzha.
-The film released on 3 July 2015, and received positive reviews from critics.
+The film was released on 3 July 2015 to positive reviews from critics, and grossed over US$ million worldwide.

 Plot

-Suyambulingam is an orphan who had dropped out of school after his 5th grade.
-In 2014, he is a businessman running a cable TV service in Papanasam, a small town in the Tirunelveli district of Tamil Nadu.
-He owns two buildings in the main part of the village, and a well built house in a garden of area 5 acres.
-He is married to Rani and they have two daughters, 16 year old Selvi and 10 year old Meena.
-His only interest apart from his family is watching films.
-He spends most of his night time in front of the TV in his small office.
+Suyambulingam is an orphan who dropped out of school after the 4th grade.
+In 2014, He was a businessman running a cable TV service in Papanasam, a small town in the Tirunelveli district of Tamil Nadu.
+He owns two buildings in the main part of the village, and a well-built house in a garden of 5 acres.
+Suyambulingam is married to Rani Suyambulingam, and they have two daughters, 16-year-old Selvi Suyambulingam and 10-year-old Pulli Meena Suyambulingam.
+His only interest apart from his family is watching movies, and he spends most of his evenings in front of the TV in his small office.